Convalescent plasma donors invaluable component of increasing arsenal to medically treat COVID-19

 If it does act like influenza, he said, it will no doubt be back in the fall.
 If it doesn’t act like the flu, he added, it still will remain around until there is a vaccine or herd immunity in the population.

-Dart said it’s too early to know what to make of the downward trend even in the midst of the state’s second phase of reopening, given that there is some lag in data reporting.
+Dart said it’s too early to know what to make of the downward trend even in midst of the state’s second phase of reopening, given there is some lag in data reporting.